hazelnutcloud/eth-book/src/part-1-genesis/chapter-04-olympic-era.md

 ### The "Thawing" Process

 The team designed a unique launch strategy.
 Frontier would launch "frozen" with a difficulty bomb making mining nearly impossible.
-Then, at a predetermined block, it would "thaw":
+Then, at a predetermined block, it would "thaw":[^2]

 ```go
 // Simplified thawing logic